Vyral/base-template/_posts/2022-02-25-whats-the-value-in-seeking-education.md

 date: 2022-02-25 20:48:28
 tags:
   - Expert Advice
-excerpt: Here’s some information about an upcoming change to Fannie Mae appraisals.
+excerpt: Why it’s crucial to continue getting educated as a real estate agent.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Donald+Payne/2022/What%E2%80%99s+the+Value+in+Seeking+Education_.mp4
 pullquote: This is the kind of information you need to know as an agent or investor.